 - PSY 213 General Psychology.
 An introduction to the study of human behavior: personality, motivation, and emotion, intelligence, and personal adjustment, and the social and physiological bases of behavior.
 Winter. - PSY 223 Human Growth and Development.
 The personal and social development from conception through death.
 Emphasis on cognitive development of life.
 Recommended for education majors.
 Fall. - PSY 313 Psychology of Counseling.
-Theories and philosophies underlying current practices in the field of counseling.
+Theories and philosophies underlying current counseling practices.
 Special attention given to helping students develop their own theory and techniques.
 Prerequisites: PSY 213 or SOC 213 and PSY 223.
-Alternate years, Fall 1984. - PSY 323 Techniques of Counseling.
+Spring 1986 and Alternate years, Winter 1988. - PSY 323 Techniques of Counseling.
 Methods of gathering, analyzing, and interpreting case data in counseling.
 The analysis of dynamics of counselor-counselee relationship, interviewing techniques, and use of test results in counseling.
 Prerequisites: PSY 213 or SOC 213 and PSY 223.
-Alternate years, Winter 1986
+Fall 1985 and Alternate years, Winter 1987.